What’s on the farm today?

 In order to create the compost, we need to nurture the soil in our growing areas we also have 8 compost windrows where we recycle our green waste on-site closing the waste loop and decreasing compost miles.

-What’s growing on the farm?
+What do we grow on the farm?

 The Richmond, California weather allows us to keep the farm in production year-round.